These instructions are based on a tutorial written by MikroTik. You can find the original article here.

 add name=NordVPN responder=no

 - Create peer and identity configurations.
-Specify your NordVPN credentials in the username and password parameters:
+Enter your NordVPN credentials in the username and password parameters:

 /ip ipsec peer